Overheard in Starbucks:

 Yes actually.
 I got a text message calling me a “Bitch” and asking “Wy did u brk up wid me?
 Dont do me lik dat..
 I wanted 2 get wit u”.
 I had to inform the person that I was not only NOT a bitch ( I’m a dude) but that I doubted that asking your ex to “get wid me” was not going to win her back.

-acityonourknees-deactivated2012 asked: You're so wise. haha How's life with you?
+acityonourknees-deactivated2012 said: You're so wise. haha How's life with you?
 Did you figure out what you're going to do about that job interview?

 The PT job called me for round 2.
 Although I have other potential FT stuff that COULD come up, I am going to go in for round 2 on Friday and see how I feel.
 It IS work, but it has no benefits and is only about 19 hours a week.
 I am not sure yet if I will say yes if offered because I don’t like to dash in to a job only to dash out.